cerner/terra-framework/packages/terra-disclosure-manager/docs/README.md

 |`requestFocus()`|Allows a component to release focus from itself and return it to the disclosure.
 This can be integrated with the Popup and similar focus-stealing controls.|
 |`registerDismissCheck(func)`|Allows a component to register a function with the DisclosureManager that will be called before the component is dismissed for any reason.|

+Each of these functions returns a Promise that can be used for chaining, if necessary.

 ##### A Note on `registerDismissCheck`

 The function given to registerDismissCheck should return a resolved or rejected Promise.
 If the Promise is resolved, the component is guaranteed to be dismissed.
 If cleanup logic needs to execute before the component is dismissed, it is a good idea to execute before returning the resolved Promise.
 If a rejected Promise is returned, the component will not be dismissed.
 Components can render a prompt or confirmation window to give users control over the dismissal, if desired.